bmoussaud/jee-archive-importer/README.md

 The default option (and fallback) is to attempt to extract the application name and version from the archive file name itself.
 This is controlled by the

-# '<ext>' is 'ear' or 'war'
+# '&lt;ext&gt;' is 'ear' or 'war'
-jee-archive-importer.<ext>.nameVersionRegex
+jee-archive-importer.&lt;ext&gt;.nameVersionRegex

 property - if the name matches, the first matching group becomes the name and the second, if found, the version.
 If only the name can be matched the

-jee-archive-importer.<ext>.defaultVersion
+jee-archive-importer.&lt;ext&gt;.defaultVersion

 property determines the version given to the deployment package.
 If the property

-jee-archive-importer.<ext>.scanManifest=true
+jee-archive-importer.&lt;ext&gt;.scanManifest=true

 is set, the importer will - before falling back to the file name - attempt to extract the application name and version from the archive's manifest.
 The properties

-jee-archive-importer.<ext>.nameManifestAttribute
+jee-archive-importer.&lt;ext&gt;.nameManifestAttribute
-jee-archive-importer.<ext>.versionManifestAttribute
+jee-archive-importer.&lt;ext&gt;.versionManifestAttribute

 determine the manifest attributes that should be read to determine the name (resp. version) of the deployment package.